-TVNZ is a Crown Entity Company and has a Board of Directors appointed by the Minister of Finance and the Minister of Broadcasting and Media.
+TVNZ is a Crown Entity Company and has a Board of Directors appointed by the Minister of Finance and the Minister of Media and Communications.

-The Chief Executive has day to day management of the company.
+The Chief Executive has responsibility for the day-to-day management of the company and is TVNZ's Editor in Chief.